kartik2014/CarCatalog/README.md

 cd server/react-backend
 npm install
 ```
-Once installed, start the server from this directory with
+Once installed, start the server from this directory with this command
 ```
 PORT=3001 node bin/www
 ```
-You should not see any message in your terminal(unless you receive an error) , just hop on to step 3
+You should not see any message in your terminal (unless you receive an error) , just hop on to step 3

 3. In the root directory of the project, start the dev server with
 ```